mekomsolutions/openmrs-module-fhirproxy/README.md

 resources to an external API, with support for basic authentication.

 ## Configuration
-The module reads the configuration from a json file named `config.json` in a directory name `fhirproxy` which is located in the application data directory, below is an example configuration file.
+The module reads the configuration from a json file named `config.json` in a directory named `fhirproxy` which is located in the application data directory, below is an example configuration file.
 ```
 {
     "externalApiEnabled" : true,